-Make the programme objectives publicly accessible, possibly through the institution's website or other platforms, to bolster transparency and stakeholder engagement.
+Make the objectives publicly accessible, possibly through the institution's website or other platforms, to bolster transparency and stakeholder engagement.

-Regular workshops or feedback sessions can ensure that all stakeholders, from faculty to students, are aligned with the programme objectives.
+Regular workshops or feedback sessions can ensure that all stakeholders, from faculty to students, are aligned with these objectives.

-Given the dynamic nature of the medical field, it is suggested to periodically review and update the programme objectives to ensure their continued relevance.
+Given the dynamic nature of the medical field, periodically review and update these objectives to ensure their continued relevance.

-Сот mponent Complies with requirements Substantially complies with requirements Partially complies with requirements Does not comply with requirements 1.1 Objecti Programme ives Х
+Co omponent Complies with requirements Substantially complies with requirements Partially complies with requirements Does not comply with requirements 1.1 Object Programme ctives